locchh/spring-tutorial/docs/DI.md

+Dependency injection is the ability of a class to **receive** dependencies from the outside, rather than creating them or looking them up.

+For example.
+If you have a `UserService` that depends on a `UserRepository`, instead of creating the `UserRepository` inside the `UserService`, you can inject it from the outside.

+It mainly involves three classes:
+1. **Client Class**: The class that depends on Service class.
+2. **Service Class**: The class that provides the business logic.
+3. **Injector Class**: The class is responsible for injecting service class into client class.

 In Spring, **Constructor Injection**, **Setter Injection**, and **Field Injection** are three common methods for **Dependency Injection (DI)**, each with its own way of providing dependencies to a class.
 Here's a breakdown of each method:

 ---